misken/pcda_transcripts_f20/1_kickoff/intro_kickoff_transcript.md

-Kickoff - transcript
+Kickoff - transcript (9:09)
 ===========================

-Welcome to my Practical Computing for Data Analytics (PCDA) class.
+Welcome to Week 1 of our Practical Computing for Data Analytics (PCDA) class.
 We’ll do several things the first week of class:

     * Get an overview of the field of business analytics / data science
     * Review course logistics